zookz/cordova-plugin-health/README.md

 #### iOS quirks

 - Activities in HealthKit may include two extra fields: calories (kcal) and distance (m)
+- activitydistcal is not supported on iOS
 - When querying for nutrition, HealthKit only returns those stored as correlation.
 To be sure to get all stored quantities, it's better to query nutrients individually (e.g. MyFitnessPal doesn't store meals as correlations).
 - nutrition.vitamin_a is given in micrograms.
 Automatic conversion to international units is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).

 #### Android quirks
+- activity - android does not include distance or calories, use activitydistcal for this
+- activitydistcal includes the two extra fields: calories (kcal) and distance (m).
 - To query for steps as filtered by the Google Fit app, the flag `filtered: true` must be added into the query object.
 - nutrition.vitamin_a is given in international units.
 Automatic conversion to micrograms is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).